Gradient-Free Score-Based Sampling Methods with Ensembles: Experiments

-Using the insights from the previous section, we apply our ensemble method with an Ornstein-Uhlenbeck forward process (Table \ref{table_esfs_high_dim}) to sample from the posterior distribution of the spline coefficients, where the scaling matrix of the diffusion process is defined by the Cholesky-decomposed covariance matrix of the prior distribution.
-The prior covariance is constructed to encourage a smooth reconstruction of the permeability field.
+Using the insights from the previous section, we apply our ensemble method with an Ornstein-Uhlenbeck forward process (Table \ref{table_esfs_high_dim}) to sample from the posterior distribution of the spline coefficients, where the scaling matrix of the diffusion process is defined by the Cholesky decomposition of the prior covariance matrix in Equation \ref{eqn_cov_prior}.
+As with the 20-dimensional problem in Section \ref{moderate_dim_problems}, posterior samples are also obtained with PMC, MALA, and NUTS for comparison.
+We omit EKS and ESS from this comparison since the former is restricted to Gaussian likelihoods and the latter requires a prohibitive number of parallel chains and forward evaluations for suitable performance.

 Compared with samples obtained from NUTS and MALA, our method successfully samples from the posterior distribution, although, similar to MALA, the samples exhibit slightly lower variance than those obtained with NUTS, see Figure \ref{fig_100d}.

 This effect is likely driven by the relative weakness in the correlations (off-diagonal terms) of the prior covariance matrix used in the Ornstein-Uhlenbeck forward process, which in turn provides weaker constraints on the ensemble random walk during reverse diffusion.
 As a result, the likelihood ratio $p_0(\vec{x}') / p_{\rm{is}}(\vec{x}')$ in Equation~\eqref{eqn_follmer_drift_mc} becomes dominated by a small subset of the ensemble members, causing the other members to drift towards that subset.
 We find this effect to be more pronounced when using scalar (isotropic) diffusion processes.
-Nevertheless, our ensemble method with the Ornstein-Uhlenbeck forward process is successfully able to sample a substantial region of the posterior distribution in high-dimensions without requiring gradients of the distribution.
+Note that this effect also drives the relatively poor performance of methods like PMC, where samples collapse to a point that is generally offset from the posterior mean.
+Overall, our ensemble method with the Ornstein-Uhlenbeck forward process is successfully able to sample a substantial region of the posterior distribution in high-dimensions without requiring gradients of the distribution.
+Moreover, it is able to obtain competitive sample accuracy with significantly fewer evaluations of the forward model (Table \ref{tab:energy_distance_100d}).